 Professor Lindsey joined the Law School faculty in 1996.
 She teaches courses in taxation, estate planning, and real estate.
 Before joining the faculty, Professor Lindsey was a member of the law faculty of the University of the District of Columbia.
-Prior to that time, she served as a law clerk to the Honorable Joel Gerber of the U.S. Tax Court and trial attorney with the Office of the Chief Counsel of the Internal Revenue Service.
+Prior to that time, she served as a law clerk to the late Honorable Joel Gerber of the U.S. Tax Court and trial attorney with the Office of the Chief Counsel of the Internal Revenue Service.
 She also served as the in-house tax attorney for a Fortune 500 corporation.
 During law school she was an Article and Note Editor of the DePaul Law Review.

 Recent Publications and Presentations